ethelegend/lethalhelper/README.md

 v1.2 - Streamlined the code that runs recursiveSearcher by ~90%

 v1.3 - Added repetition and deletion of array elements, uploaded to GitHub

+v1.4 - Reduced memory load by replacing ints to shorts and bytes